Wounded-Knee/Whitepine/public/library/project-specs/api-documentation.md

 ## Overview

-This document describes the v1 API for the USA application, which has been completely refactored for better data consistency, performance, and maintainability.
+This document describes the v1 API for the Whitepine application, which has been completely refactored for better data consistency, performance, and maintainability.

 ## Base URL